 - Proof

-- Proof by Mathematical Induction
+- · Proof by Mathematical Induction

 - Vectors

-- Introduction to Vectors
+- · Introduction to Vectors

 - Trigonometric Functions

 - Trigonometric Equations

 - Calculus

-- · Further Calculus Skills
+- Further Calculus Skills

-- · Applications of Calculus
+- Applications of Calculus

 - Statistical Analysis

 - The Binomial Distribution

 Written examination with time allowed 2 hours + 5 minutes reading time.
-The examination will be based on the HSC course internal assessment comprises of four tasks including one assignment or investigation-style task and covers the following components.
-The HSC course internal assessment comprises of four tasks including one assignment or investigation-style task and covers the following components.
+The examination will be based on the HSC course internal assessment comprises of four tasks including one assignment or investigation-style task and may be examined.
+Internal Assessment The HSC course internal assessment comprises of four tasks including one assignment or investigation-style task and covers the following components.

 Examination Sections Marks Component Weighting

 Section I 10 Understanding, fluency and 50

 Objective-response questions communication

 Section II 90 Problem solving, reasoning 50

 Questions may contain parts.
 There will be 23 and justification

-to 28 items worth up to 4 or 5 marks.
+to 28 items.
+At least two items will be worth 4

+or 5 marks.

 100 100

-Mathematics - Extension 2 (Year 12 year only)
+Mathematics - Extension 2

-1 Unit additional to the Mathematics Advanced and Extension 1 courses, for the Year 12 Board Developed Course (4 units)
+1 Unit additional to the Mathematics Advanced and Extension 1 courses, for the HSC Board Developed Course (4 units)